dbrgn/Clipboard2Image/Readme.txt

 v1.0 (16.02.2010)
 - Initial release
 v1.1 (pending)
-- Main form is not resizable anymore
+- Main window is not resizable anymore

 Required to run
 ---------------